How to Compile an ERC-721 Using Vyper

 ERC Enumerable Extension (OPTIONAL)

 Total Supply Count NFTs tracked by this contract

 TokenByIndex: Enumerate valid NFTs

-Events way for you to capture and log all the actions in the smart contract and put it into an ETH node.
+Events are a way to capture and log all the actions in the smart contract and put them into an ETH node.
 Some of the parameters in the event are indexed for search and filter purposes.
-For example you want to view all the events that happen with a certain address.
+For example, you want to view all the events that happen with a specific address.

-Logs when the ownership of a NFT changes by any mechanism.
+Logs when the ownership of an NFT change by any mechanism.
 Such as sending to another owner, being newly created, or destroyed.

 These are the standard functions for ERC-721.

 BalanceOf counts all NFTs assigned to the owner and puts in an efficient HashMap.

 function ownerOf(uint256 _tokenId) external view returns (address)

 - Finds the owner assigned to an NFT based on tokenId.
 Zero Address means no owner.
 Queries should throw an error.